 “They are supposed to be the eyes and ears on the ground, and yet they were the first ones to flee.
 Had it not been the case, they would have immediately seen the gunman coming in armed from the elevator and the security will be able to pursue the gunman,” he added.

 National Capital Region Police Office Director Oscar Albayalde told lawmakers that the Resorts World management delayed informing the police for two hours that there is another fully functioning CCTV monitoring room in the nearby Remington Hotel–something that would have helped the police locate the gunman and rescue trapped casino players and guests.

 “We have all seen the result of their actions.
 Nobody told police that there’s only one gunman,” Tambunting said.

 Speaker Pantaleon Alvarez of Davao del Norte warned that the management of Resorts World Manila is not yet off the hook.

-Alvarez said it was puzzling that videos showed that Carlos was particularly looking for Room 510 of Maxims Hotel,which is part of Resorts World Manila, where he eventually burned and shot himself to death.
+Alvarez said it was puzzling that videos showed the Carlos was particularly looking for Room 510 of Maxims Hotel, where he eventually burned and shot himself to death.

 “Why is the assailant looking for Room 510?
 What is in that room?
 You all saw in the video that he is after that room.
 Who is the owner of that unit?
 Who is the client of that room where he forced his entry?” he asked.
 LLANESCA T. PANTI